 Magnetic filter technologyfilters oil to a sub-micron level(less than 1 micron).
 Traditional paper options filter roughly 15 microns or more.
 Stainless options filter roughly 30 microns or more.

 No flow restrictionand high carrying capacity.
 Traditional filters create a back pressure which increases with particulate loading.
+Paper filters also reduce oil flow rates on cold start up and if they become saturated with moisture contaminating the oil.

 Easy to clean and re-usable.With a minimum 15 year life span and de-magnetized tip, this magnetic filter is faster and easier to clean than your air filter, while out lasting your bike.